kovidgoyal/calibre/manual/server.rst

      found in the first step.

 .. note::
-    For maximum security, you should also enable HTTPS on the content server.
+    For maximum security, you should also enable HTTPS on the Content server.
     You can either do so directly in the server by providing the path to the HTTPS certificate to use in the advanced configuration options for the server, or you can setup a reverse proxy as described below, to use